stalexan/netstat-monitor/README.md

 ## Filters

-Filters can be created to limit what's displayed to just unexpected or interesting connections.
+Filters can be used to limit what's displayed to just unexpected or interesting connections.
 A typical use case is to run netstat-monitor without any filters at first, and then add filters over time until only interesting connections are displayed.

 Filters are created in config files that are listed on the command line.
 For example: